craigphicks/semaphore-task-scheduler-js/README.md

     - CAUTION: using the internal queue will result in ever increasing memory usage.
 If that is a problem then alternatives are:
       - use the promises returned by `addTask`, and an `onEmpty` callback.
       - use callbacks via `onTaskEnd`, `onTaskError`, and `onEmpty`.
-      - use the asynchronous iterator paradigm provided with the seperate `AsyncIterTaskScheduler` class in this same package.
+      - use the asynchronous iterator paradigm provided with the seperate `AsyncIter` class in this same package.
     - Constraints on usage:
       - Neither required, nor mutually exclusive of other interface methods.
       - Unlike the callback alterternatives, `waitAll/waitAllSettled` are not required to be set before the first call to `addTask`, because the internal queue provides a buffer.